julioaayala/Sex_chromosome_degeneration/README.md

 The different programs simulate N diploid individuals with discrete generations.
 Males are XY and females are XX (see article for more detailed description of the programs).

-main_model: standard model, with one pair of male-specific and female-specific trans acting modifiers for each gene on the sex chromosome, and asymmetric function for stabilizing selection on level of gene expression
+master: standard model, with one pair of male-specific and female-specific trans acting modifiers for each gene on the sex chromosome, and asymmetric function for stabilizing selection on level of gene expression

 symmetric: same as standard model, with symmetric function for stabilizing selection on level of gene expression